ljcastro/Getting-and-Cleaning-Data-Course/CodeBook.md

 The following step implies to extract from this data set the columns referring to the mean and standard deviation observed values.

-For this task, we simply use a pattern based on the names of the columns, and using grep, extract all the columns that matched the pattern.
+For this task, we simply use a pattern based on the names of the columns, and using *grepl* function, extract all the columns that matched the pattern.
 Resulting in 66 selected columns

 Then we create a new data set with the ID of the subject, the activity (at this step is still an ID), and the 66 columns for mean and standard deviation values.

+Finally, we convert the activity ID to a factor column, using the names of the activity as labels.

+###Final Result
+The last task is to perform a grouping calculation with this new data set.
+We use the *plyr* package for this task, and use the *ddply* function to perform the mean for all the numeric columns grouping by *activity* and *subjectID*.
+We saved the resulting calculation in a new data set.

+This final set contains 180 observations, having 6 total observations per activity and subjectID, and 68 variables containing the resulting average of the different experiments per activity and subject.

+Finally, we export this data set to a new *TXT* file.